srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 ## What is the difference between prototype and proto in JavaScript?
  **Proto:**

+ - `__proto__` is a property of an object that points to its prototype.
+This property is used internally by the JavaScript engine to search for properties and methods on an object's prototype chain.

 - It is an actual object that provides a way inherit to inherit properties from JavaScript with the help of an object which is created with new.
 Every object with behavior associated has internal property [[prototype]].
 ```javascript